 Deficient protein levels characterize over a thousand diseases.
 Haploinsufficient diseases are dominantly inherited conditions in which inadequate gene expression is driven by a mutation in a single allele, or gene copy, and results in reductions of protein levels by as much as 50%.
 Numerous other genetic conditions are caused by recessive mutations that result in diminished gene activity.
-Data from our preclinical studies and research reports published by third parties demonstrate that increasing expression of disease-associated genes by modest amounts can restore healthy protein levels and provide therapeutic benefit in these disorders.
-Therefore, modest increases in protein expression have the potential to be clinically meaningful in both haploinsufficient and recessive partial loss-of-function disorders, of which there are more than 1,200.
-Our RAP Platform has the potential to identify the regRNA associated with all of these diseases, which we believe enables us to design RNA Actuators to address the underlying biology of these diseases.
+Genetic evidence demonstrates that increasing expression of the healthy allele by modest amounts can restore healthy protein levels and provide therapeutic benefit in these disorders.
+Therefore, modest increases in protein expression have the potential to be clinically meaningful in many of the more than 1,200 haploinsufficient or recessive partial loss-of-function indications.
 We aim to leverage our RAP Platform to develop product candidates designed to regulate transcription in a gene-specific manner to restore healthy protein levels and remedy these diseases.
-However, our approach is unproven and may not lead to successful efforts to develop and commercialize our product candidates and to identify and discover additional potential product candidates.

-Our RAP Platform
+Our RAP platform